 If you're hoping to watch Macy's 4th of July Fireworks live, it's never too early to start planning your viewing strategy.
-Tickets for paid viewing options, like 4th of July fireworks cruises and watching from the deck of the Intrepid, are already on sale and going fast.
+Tickets for paid viewing options like 4th of July Fireworks cruises are already on sale and going fast.
 Of course you don't need to spend a penny see the sparklers, but there are some important things to know before you go.
 We've got the scoop on how to find the best places to watch Macy's 4th of July Fireworks with your family.

 Of course you need to claim your viewing spot long before sundown.
 Plan to arrive around 5pm or even earlier.
 There will be some cool extras to keep you entertained while you wait.
 At 7:30pm, two US Navy F-18 jets will fly over the area, followed by the NYPD helicopter unit.
 At 8pm, FDNY fire boats will put on a water show on the river.
-Be prepared to stand or sit on the ground while you wait: The New York Police Department won't allow you in the area with backpacks, lawn chairs or other large items, and they often search your bags.
+Be prepared to stand or sit on the ground: The New York Police Department won't allow you into the area with backpacks, lawn chairs or other large items, and they often search your bags.

 Best Viewing Locations